 On the foggy morning of August 31, 2002 I took a walk in front of this Santa Monica pier and contemplated the marriage vows I would make later that day.

 I knew that what I was doing was the right thing.
 We chose to honor our love in a sacred ceremony in front of family, friends and the Spiritual Hierarchy.
 I prayed that we might have a decent sunset to support the beauty of our union.

 As you can see we got what I prayed for, and then some.

-It was a year later after the very distressing death of my husband’s mother, the loss of a dear friendship and the theft of a creative property that my husband developed forcing us to endure a stressful lawsuit, that I finally..... looked at our wedding photos.
+It was a year later after the very distressing death of my husband’s mother, the loss of a dear friendship and a creative blunder forcing us to endure a stressful lawsuit, that I finally..... looked at our wedding photos.

 I was overwhelmed by the magnificence and beauty of that sunset, a symbol of all that led up to that moment.
 A month before the wedding, we sat in a small ashram where I prayed that God might find a way to show me that our marriage was blessed.
 So I silently prayed that God would drop a flower out of the ceiling in to my hand to let me know that “He” was on board with this decision.

 I was surprised that such a thought had entered my head."
 How strange" I thought to ask for a flower to appear, let alone the grandiose idea, that a flower might be manifested and dropped into my hand as a symbol of support.
 I shook my head at the silliness of such a notion, just then a lovely woman who sat beside me turned to me, placed a flower in my hand and said,...
 "You are blessed”…I swooned with this confirmation.

 This sunset I took as another of God’s symbols .
 The breathtaking set design for us to “act out” our lives, but perhaps a foreshadowing of the allegory that would frame the backdrop of our marriage.